shaznan/spillabs_comingsoon/README.md

 # SPIL Labs Coming soon page

-A landing page built with a countdown timer for SPIL Labs (Pvt) Ltd using vanilla JS and simplycountdowntimer API.
+A landing page built with a countdown timer for SPIL Labs (Pvt) Ltd using vanilla JS and simplycountdown API.